Occasionally, at a social function or while scrounging through the dumpster in back of Arby’s, I’m asked, “What do you do for a living?”

 Sometimes I’ll just say I work in an ice cream shop or huck a handful of soggy curly fries at them.
 But if pressed, I’ll cop to trading stocks for a living.

 This revelation prompts a range of looks – from excitement to Schadenfreude – depending on how the market is behaving.
 If it’s in a downtrend, I usually get a pitying look and something like “wow, it must be tough for you, huh?”

 My response?
 “Well, you can make money shorting stocks.”

 My mother thinks I’m describing an illegal activity when I tell her you can make money shorting stocks.
 She’s convinced that it’s an evil endeavor created by Satan and/or Hitler.

-My mother actually thinks that I am doing something illegal when I tell her I can make money if a stock goes down.
-Personally I’ve never had an issue with the concept of shorting, which is probably why I trade.
-But for others who don’t quite understand the concept I have developed a simple way to explain it.
-It goes like this…..
+Personally, I’ve never had an issue with the concept of shorting.
+But for others who don’t understand the concept, I’ve developed a simple way to explain it.
+It goes like this;

-The book arrives and you return it to your friend, keeping the difference between what you sold it for ($25.00), and what you bought it back for ($19.95).
-You have thus made money by selling something you did not own and then buying it back (and replacing it) for less that you sold it for.
+When the DVD arrives you return it to your friend, keeping the difference between what you sold it for ($25.00), and what you bought it back for ($19.95).
+Thus you’ve made money by selling something you did not own and then buying it back (and replacing it) for less than you sold it for.

-Short selling is the same concept, you just replace a share of stock in XYZ company for the copy of the Harry Potter book.
+Short selling is the same concept; you just replace a share of stock in XYZ company for the copy of the Harry Potter DVD.

-In the above example the venue you sell the book in could be various, but with the stock it is the open market.
-If you were unable to buy the book back for the $25.00 or less that you sold it for you would have had to cover the difference out of your own pocket and thus lose money.
-The same would go for the stock example as well.
+In the above example, the venue where you sell the DVD could be anywhere, but with stocks, it’s the open market.
+If you were unable to buy the DVD back for the $25.00 or less that you sold it for you would have had to cover the difference out of your own pocket making it a money-losing trade.